eeberhard/aica-api/docs/docs/reference/02-yaml-syntax.md

 ### Sequence wait

-The `wait` keyword is used to wait for either a fixed time interval or for a condition or component predicate to be true.
+The `wait` keyword is used to wait for either a fixed time interval or for a condition or predicate to be true.

 #### Waiting for a specified time interval